Vaisakh-Nirupam/Yes_Bank_Stock_Closing_Price_Prediction/README.md

 # 📈 Yes Bank Stock Closing Price Prediction

 This project aims to predict the **monthly closing stock price** of Yes Bank using machine learning.
-We explore and analyze real-world historical stock data and build regression models to forecast future trends, providing meaningful insights for investors and businesses.
+Explored and analyzed real-world historical stock data and built regression models to forecast future trends, providing meaningful insights for investors and businesses.

 ---